cloidl/azure-docs/articles/active-directory/enterprise-users/users-revoke-access.md

     Set-ADAccountPassword -Identity johndoe -Reset -NewPassword (ConvertTo-SecureString -AsPlainText "p@ssw0rd1" -Force) Set-ADAccountPassword -Identity johndoe -Reset -NewPassword (ConvertTo-SecureString -AsPlainText "p@ssw0rd2" -Force)
     ```
+ > [!NOTE]
+    > If Windows Hello for Business was setup sign-in with PIN or biometrics will still succeed despite the password change.
+You can disable Windows Hello for Business using InTune or Group Policy.

 ### Azure Active Directory environment